 Under Section 39 of the Accounting Act B.E.
-2543 (2000), a person who makes a false entry, alters or neglects to make an accounting entry is criminally liable.
+2543 (2000), a person who makes a false entry or alters or neglects to make an accounting entry is criminally liable.
 An offender potentially faces a maximum of two years in prison and/or maximum fine of 40,000 baht.
-If the offender had a duty to keep accounts, he or she potentially faces a maximum of three years in prison and/or maximum fine of 60,000 baht.
-The requisite mens rea can be satisfied by showing negligence or intent to make or alter or falsify an accounting entry.
+If the offender had a duty to keep accounts, he or she potentially faces a maximum of 3 years imprisonment and/or maximum fine of 60,000 baht.
+The requisite mens rea can be satisfied by showing negligence or intent to make, alter or falsify an accounting entry.